Njorogetracy/find-the-origin/README.md

 - Courrier Prime: Used for main body text

-These fonts were chosen to be in order to give the website a simple and clean look.
+These font was chosen to be in order to give the website a simple and clean look.
 They were also chosen to ensure accessibility and readability

 <br>